 May has students eyeing summer, teachers eyeing funding

-As teachers identify new tools – be it a new set of books to read for English, software that augments math or new innovations such as the adidas Zone for IHT Spirit that helps teachers and students track heart rate levels during physical education – more often than not they need to develop a plan to pay for their new tools.
+As teachers identify new tools – be it a new set of books to read for English, software that augments math or new innovations such as the IHT Zone that helps teachers and students track heart rate levels during physical education – more often than not they need to develop a plan to pay for their new tools.

 We outline on our website, under the tutelage of Jen Reeves, IHT’s Director of Funding Services, a number of non-traditional methods to find funding for new tools.
 Reeves has spent the bulk of the last few weeks helping customers with popular Carol White Physical Education Program (PEP) grants, applications for which were due Friday, May 20.

 Grants are key funding sources

 PEP grants are but one of the ways physical education teachers can apply for money to fund purchases.
 Another grant, Fuel Up to Play 60, has a deadline that’s approaching quickly: June 15.
 Winning applicants receive up to $4,000 to be spent on physical education and healthy eating, as specified in the Fuel Up to Play 60 guidelines.
 Fuel Up to Play 60 is a nutrition and physical activity program launched by National Dairy Council and NFL, in collaboration with the USDA, to help encourage today’s youth to lead healthier lives.

 National grants such as PEP And Fuel Up to Play 60 aren’t the only places to look for funding.
 School systems across the country often have non-profit fundraising arms – local 501(c)3 foundations – who conduct their own fundraising to support school programs.
 These foundations often offer grants for teachers or departments who have identified resources they’d like but can’t get district funding to purchase.